 File names for images must be clearly labelled according to the order in which they appear, i.e., Fig. 1, Fig. 2 and Figs 1 and 2 or Figs 1-5 and so on in brackets.
 In a running sentence, it should be spelt out as Figure 1).
 Images can only be submitted in TIFF, PSD, PNG, and JPEG file formats.
 If images are produced in PowerPoint, then they must be saved as a JPEG file before uploading during the submission process.

 Figure 1: Body mass index (BMI) categories histograms for cases (infertile women) and controls (fertile women).
 (P value of chi square test < 0.0001).

 Call outs (citation) must be placed in the body of the manuscript to indicate where an image is to be located.
 Example:

-Once all of the preparation is complete and you have all of the information and files ready for submission, please go to the Homepage and register as an author through our New Author registration (http://www.ijkecd.com/SignUp).
+Once all the preparation is complete and you have all the information and files ready for submission, please go to the Homepage and register as an author through ‘Our New Author Registration’.
 Once you are registered on the web site, you will be sent a username and password to the provided e-mail address.
-Using the same, you will login into the journal’s web site http://ijkecd.com and select Author.
+Using the same, you will login into the journal’s web site https://www.ijkecd.com/journalDetails/IJKECD and select Author.

-After logging into author’s account, follow the steps for submission available under Manual for Manuscript Submission.
+After logging into the author’s account, follow the steps for submission available under Manual for Manuscript Submission.
 Once the submission is completed, you will get a system generated ID for eg. JPJ1296170815.
-Using this ID you can track the status of your manuscript from submission till publication http://ijkecd.com/manuscriptTrack/IJKECD.
+Using this ID, you can track the status of your manuscript from submission till publication https://www.ijkecd.com/manuscriptTrack/IJKECD.